-Elizabeth Wolfson, PhD, LCSW is the Chair of the Master of Arts in Clinical Psychology Program.
+Elizabeth Wolfson, PhD, LCSW is the Chair of the Master of Arts in Clinical Psychology Program at Antioch University Santa Barbara.
 Dr. Wolfson received her PhD in Clinical Social Work from New York University School of Social Work.
-Her experience includes thirty years in clinical practice and sixteen years as an administrator in social service agencies.
-She has been teaching for over twenty years (including twelve years at AUSB and at Columbia University School of Social Work, New York).
+She has 30 years of experience in clinical practice and 16 years as an administrator in social service agencies.
+She has been teaching for over 20 years, including 13 at AUSB and 10 at Columbia University School of Social Work in New York.
 She has a strong background and interest in psychodynamic, humanistic-existential, narrative, and systemic theories.
 Her clinical approach is integrative and systemically oriented.

 Dr. Wolfson’s professional accomplishments include the creation of an innovative gang violence intervention program pairing at-risk youth with Holocaust survivors.
 She also collaborated with the University of California, Santa Barbara Department of Film and Media Studies as Project Associate in the production of two films screened at the Santa Barbara International Film Festival in 2006 and 2007.